 Roderick Seed is a British flute player based in Surrey and London UK, who made his Carnegie Hall debut in 2010.

 He graduated from the Royal Academy of Music, London in 2009.
 He won the "Paddy Purcell Award" - an Entrance Scholarship - to study with William Bennett, OBE.
 He went on to study with Lorna McGhee, the principal flute of the Pittsburgh Symphony Orchestra at the University of British Columbia, Canada, where he also received a scholarship.
 Previously, he has studied with Sebastian Bell, Kate Hill and Pat Morris (piccolo) and has participated in masterclasses given by international artists such as Emily Beynon, Emmanuel Pahud, Paul Edmund-Davies, David Takeno (violin professor) and Shigenori Kudo.

 In September 2010 Roderick was a First Prize Winner of the Alexander & Buono International Flute Competition (New York) and in October he performed at the Weill Recital Hall, Carnegie Hall.
 He has also won prizes at the Royal Academy of Music Flute Prize, London Concerto Competition, BFS Young Artist Competition, and Portsmouth Music Festival.

 He is the author of two books for flute players.
-His first book is "Mastering the Flute with William Bennett", published by Indiana University Press.
+His first book is "Mastering the Flute with William Bennett", published by Indiana University Press in 2018.
 This is a book of exercises based on the masterful teaching of William Bennett.